camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/glassfish/chapters/01-bpm-platform/02-install-on-a-vanilla-glassfish.html.md

       </servers>
     </domain>

-To configure a thread pool for the job executor you have to add it in the corresponding `config` elements of `domain.xml`.
+To configure a thread pool for the job executor you have to add it to the corresponding `config` elements of `domain.xml`.

     <domain>
       ...